About Me

 Research

-I've done a number of research projects.
-Here are some of my favorites so far!
+Here are some of my favorite projects so far!

 Kepler-80 Revisited: Assessing the Participation of a Newly Discovered Planet in the Resonant Chain

 The Kepler-80 planetary system was originally thought to be a system of five transiting planets in a chain of three-body mean-motion resonances, with masses inferred from transit timing variations (TTVs).
 Recently, a sixth planet was discovered in the system as well!
-In our paper, we set out to solve for the planetary parameters of this new planet and analyze the new planet's effect on the other planet's masses and resonances.
+We set out to characterize this new planet and analyze the new planet's effect on the rest of the planetary system.

 Ultimately, we find that Kepler-80 g not only has very little effect on the existing resonances of the system, it actually participates in a three-body resonance itself!